The Answer is There is No Answer

 What if you were given the tools to find that sweet spot?
 To understand and assess which things you needed to focus on as an individual that would make the biggest impact on your health and well being?

-I am planning on writing more about all of this in my book Overcoming Overwhelm: Dismantle Your Stress from the Inside Out (forthcoming with Sounds True publishing on 1/1/19!)
+There is more about all of this in my book Overcoming Overwhelm: Dismantle Your Stress from the Inside Out.
 And will be writing more posts about it in the near future.

 Yours in health,